2024eli/ftc-website-14607/README.md

 - Update the public/categories/index.html and any other index.html under public as necessary
 - TODO: find out why css doesn't work for home page on local

+### Note to Self from Maribelle
+- ftc-website-14607\themes\hugo-serif-theme\layouts\index.html is the file that edits the index

 License
 ----